pktmasseta/pktmasseta.github.io/_rush/kickoff.md

 ###### PKT Kickoff Location

 Here's where we'll be located for the IFC Spring 2021 Virtual Rush Kickoff event!
 Come by the PKT Gather.Town space to meet brothers and get your rush experience started right.
-See you there!
+Join the event at <a href="https://peck.bot/kickoff-gather" target="_blank">peck.bot/kickoff-gather</a>!
 <br/><br/>
 &nbsp;

 <img src="{{ site.baseurl }}/static/img/pkt_map.jpg" alt="Trulli" style="width:100%">